-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 We all know roasting asparagus in the oven is a delicious way to cook this spring vegetable, but pan-roasting also creates flavorful, crisp-tender stalks—and keeps more of the vegetable's valuable nutrients.
-The asparagus is first cooked in a pan with olive oil, a little water, and garlic until the water is fully absorbed, and then left in the pan to essentially roast.
+The asparagus is first cooked in a pan with olive oil, a little water, and garlic until the water is fully absorbed and then left in the pan to essentially roast.
 The results are perfectly cooked asparagus with a bit of crispy brown on the skin and a nice tinge of garlic.

 This asparagus recipe is great for a first course or as a vegetable side and is delicious garnished with shaved Parmesan cheese.

 2 tablespoons olive oil

 1 tablespoon water

-1 clove garlic (peeled and cut in half)
+1 clove garlic, peeled and cut in half

 Juice of 1 lemon

-- Salt and freshly ground black pepper to taste
+Freshly ground black pepper, to taste

-There are two schools of thought when it comes to trimming off the woody ends of an asparagus spear: the individual bend and snap, or cutting the bunch all at once using a knife.
+- There are two schools of thought when it comes to trimming off the woody ends of an asparagus spear: the individual bend and snap, or cutting the bunch all at once using a knife.
 It is thought that asparagus has a natural breaking point, so if you hold the spear horizontally and gently bend it, it will snap in a certain spot.
 However, this is not a foolproof method, as it will depend on how dramatic the bend is, and, some cooks believe, the spear will simply break in multiple points along the shaft, creating wildly different lengths.
 Thus, it is better to line up the asparagus on a cutting board and simply cut the ends off all at once, looking for where the stalk begins to appear tough.

-This vegetable also aids in digestion and reduces bloating, improves urinary tract health, and is full of antioxidants.
+- This vegetable also aids in digestion and reduces bloating, improves urinary tract health, and is full of antioxidants.